KevinPigney/The-Operators/README.md

 - Deleted
 - Left unchanged

-HashCheck is useful for cybersecurity student and DFIR professional, and anyone looking for a lightweight tool that will provide a clear view of how files change between two points in time.
+HashCheck is useful for cybersecurity students and DFIR professionals, or anyone looking for a lightweight tool that will provide a clear view of how files change between two points in time.

 ## Platform Support